notional-finance/contracts/docs/Portfolios.md

 ***

-### `getTrade`
+### `getAsset`
-> Returns a particular trade via index
+> Returns a particular asset via index

 #### Parameters:
 - `account`: to retrieve

-- `index`: of trade
+- `index`: of asset

 #### Return Values:
-- a single trade by index in the portfolio
+- a single asset by index in the portfolio

 ***

-### `getInstrumentGroup`
+### `getFutureCashGroup`
-> Returns a particular instrument group
+> Returns a particular future cash group

 #### Parameters:
-- `instrumentGroupId`: to retrieve
+- `futureCashGroupId`: to retrieve

 #### Return Values:
-- the given instrument group
+- the given future cash group

 ***

-### `getInstrumentGroups`
+### `getFutureCashGroups`
-> Returns a batch of instrument groups
+> Returns a batch of future cash groups

 #### Parameters:
-- `groupIds`: array of instrument group ids to retrieve
+- `groupIds`: array of future cash group ids to retrieve

 #### Return Values:
-- an array of instrument group objects
+- an array of future cash group objects

 ***

-### `searchAccountTrade`
+### `searchAccountAsset`
-> Public method for searching for a trade in an account.
+> Public method for searching for a asset in an account.

 #### Parameters:
 - `account`: account to search

 - `swapType`: the type of swap to search for

-- `instrumentGroupId`: the instrument group id
+- `futureCashGroupId`: the future cash group id

 - `instrumentId`: the instrument id